 Getting started with STUnD

-Specifying input files
+Specifying the input files

 start screen